jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 One of the most interesting:

 * `vars.client.autonomous` - It looks like Lyft is experimenting with Autonomous rides.
-For instance, the `console_far_stops` has Lyft Level 5 HQ and the Caltrain AV Stop, which seems to be Caltrain Autonomous Vehice stop.
+For instance, the `console_far_stops` has Lyft Level 5 HQ and the Caltrain AV Stop, which seems to be Caltrain Autonomous Vehicle stop.

 There are 1,449 keys *just in vars.client* - this doesn't include the 162 experiments being run in `variants`, or the 44 in `holdout_variants`.
 Lyft is running a lot of experiments!